 The Corporation provides strategic leadership to the College and sets the mission and the framework of policies within which the College operates.
-While day to day management is the responsibility of the Principal and the Directorate, the Corporation has the key role of monitoring, challenging and supporting the management team.
+While day to day management is the responsibility of the Chief Executive and the senior leadership team, the Corporation has the key role of monitoring, challenging and supporting them.

-The Corporation has twelve external Governors who are unpaid volunteers and are drawn from business, professional, public sector and community backgrounds.
+The Corporation has eleven external Governors who are unpaid volunteers and are drawn from business, professional, public sector and community backgrounds.
 They bring a range of skills and experience to the Boardroom.
-The Corporation also includes the Principal, two staff Governors and two student Governors.
+The Corporation also includes the Chief Executive, two staff Governors and two student Governors.

 The Corporation meets eight times a year (including development events).
 It also has a number of committees whose membership consists mainly of Governors but also includes co-opted members.
 These committees carry out detailed work and make recommendations to the Corporation in the key areas of standards, audit and employer engagement.

-Catering for over 10,000 learners of various types each year drawn from all parts of the community, Dudley College plays an important part in the life of the community.
-With an annual turnover of approximately £39 million, it is also one of the area's largest employers and is an important part of the local economy.
+Catering for over 12,500 learners of various types each year drawn from all parts of the community, Dudley College plays an important part in the life of the community.
+With an annual turnover of over £42 million, it is also one of the area's largest employers and is an important part of the local economy.

 The College keeps a database of people who have expressed an interest in supporting it by helping on a College committee or by becoming a Governor.
 If you would like to be included on this database, or if you have any other queries, please contact the Clerk to the Corporation, Edgar Williams, on 01785-711364 or e-mail him at Edgarwilliams1@aol.com.

 The following questions are typically asked by people who are interested in the role and the answers provide clarification of the position:

 Do I need any specific skills to become a governor?